HHammond/PrettyPandas/docs/source/quickstart.rst

 Creating a Custom Summary
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The :py:meth:`summary <PrettyPandas.summary>` method creates a custom summary from a function which takes an array-like structure as a list.
+The :py:meth:`summary <prettypandas.PrettyPandas.summary>` method creates a custom summary from a function which takes an array-like structure as a list.

 .. code-block:: python